Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 <a name="send_cmd_reply"></a>
 To send the reply of completed command on the server side:

-1. Send the reply of completed command using the `mc_server_send_cmd_reply()` function with the request id of the command in the third parameter and the result of the command in fourth parameter:
+1. Send the reply of completed command using the `mc_server_send_cmd_reply()` with the request id of the command in the third parameter and the result of the command in fourth parameter:

    ```
    int result_code = 0;